 Workspaces

 Organization administrators, Workspace users, and Workspace administrators have access to data and functionality at the workspace level.
-This includes all the digital properties and projects within a workspace, but only Organization and Workspace administrators can do administrative tasks like adding users.
+This includes all the digital assets and projects within a workspace, but only Organization and Workspace administrators can do administrative tasks like adding users.
 Learn more about user groups.

-Digital properties
+Digital assets

 Projects and tasks